grant-g/marked-it-cli/README.md

 	Disable processing of Jekyll-style front matter blocks --toc-xml
-	Generate a toc.xml file for directories containing a valid toc file --toc-html
-	Generate a toc.html file for directories containing a valid toc file --toc-dita
-	Generate a toc.ditamap file for directories containing a valid toc file --toc-depth=<maxHeaderLevel>
+	Generate a toc.xml file for directories containing a valid toc file --toc-depth=<maxHeaderLevel>
 	Set the maximum header level that will appear in toc files (default=3) --verbose